geopm/geopm/service/docs/source/geopmlaunch.1.rst

                     override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                     geopm(7)<geopm.7:Environment>`.
---geopm-timeout sec  Time in seconds that the application should wait for the
+--geopm-timeout sec  .. _geopm-timeout option:

-                     GEOPM controller to connect over shared memory.
+                     Time in seconds that the application should wait for the GEOPM controller to connect over shared memory.
 The default value is 30 seconds.
 This option is used by the launcher to set the GEOPM_TIMEOUT environment variable.
                      The command line option will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section of geopm(7)<geopm.7:Environment>`.
---geopm-plugin-path path  The search path for GEOPM plugins.
-It is a
+--geopm-plugin-path path  .. _geopm-plugin-path option:

-                          colon-separated list of directories used by GEOPM to search for shared objects which contain GEOPM plugins.
+                          The search path for GEOPM plugins.
+It is a colon-separated list of directories used by GEOPM to search for shared objects which contain GEOPM plugins.
 In order to be available to the GEOPM